wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 ### Change Guest Access

-Guests are not considered members of your workspace, so their access is limited to viewing projects they are invited to.
-If the needs of our organization change, you can:
+Guests aren't considered members of your workspace, so their access is limited to viewing projects they're invited to.
+If the needs of your organization change, you can:

 - **Upgrade guest access**: Change guests' roles to the Viewer role or above.
-- **Downgrade to guest access**: Change members' roles to guest to restrict their acccess to only projects they've been invited to.
+- **Downgrade to guest access**: Change members' roles to guest to restrict their access to only projects they've been invited to.

 ### Share Project